History of IBM: 1975–1992: Information revolution, rise of software and PC industries

 IBM wished to avoid the same outcome with the new personal computer industry.
 The company studied the market for years and, as with UNIVAC, others like Apple Computer entered it first; IBM did not want a product with a rival's logo on corporate customers' desks.
 The company opened its first Product Center retail store in November 1980, and a team in the Boca Raton, Florida, office built the IBM PC using commercial off-the-shelf components.
 The new computer debuted on August 12, 1981 from the Entry Systems Division led by Don Estridge.
-IBM immediately became more of a presence in the consumer marketplace, thanks to the memorable Little Tramp advertising campaign.
-Though not a spectacular machine by technological standards of the day, the IBM PC brought together all of the most desirable features of a computer into one small machine.
+IBM immediately became more of a presence in the consumer marketplace, thanks to the Little Tramp advertising campaign.
+The IBM PC brought together all of the most desirable features of a computer into one small machine.
 It had 128 kilobytes of memory (expandable to 256 kilobytes), one or two floppy disks and an optional color monitor.
-And it had the prestige of the IBM brand.
-Although not inexpensive, with a base price of US$1,565 it was affordable for businesses – and many businesses purchased PCs.
+Although not inexpensive, with a base price of US$1,565, it was purchased by many businesses.
 Reassured by the IBM name, they began buying these microcomputers on their own budgets aimed at numerous applications that corporate computer departments did not, and in many cases could not, accommodate.
 Typically, these purchases were not by corporate computer departments, as the PC was not seen as a "proper" computer.
 Purchases were often instigated by middle managers and senior staff who saw the potential – once the revolutionary VisiCalc spreadsheet, the killer app, had been surpassed by a far more powerful and stable product, Lotus 1-2-3.

 Boca Corporate Center & Campus was originally one of IBM's research labs where the IBM PC was created.

 The PC improved IBM's reputation with investors, customers, and the general public.
 IBM's dominance of the mainframe market in Europe and the US encouraged existing customers to buy the PC, and vice versa; as sales of what had been an experiment in a new market became a substantial part of IBM's financials, the company found that customers also bought larger IBM computers.
 Unlike the BUNCH and other rivals IBM quickly adjusted to the retail market, with its own sales force competing with outside retailers for the first time.
 By 1985 IBM was the world's most profitable industrial company, and its sales of personal computers were larger than that of minicomputers despite having been in the latter market since the early 1970s.